chtrembl/azure-cloud/petstore/17-configure-signalr-to-send-real-time-analytics-to-client-browser/README.md

 This test method will will you to POST in a sessionId and mockSize to send to a client.
 You can grab your session id from the footer of the Pet Store Application homepage and test it out, notice the live shopper count change.

-* THe SignalR Serverless Hub will send the count to this session only (browser connection) and the count will be short lived until the next message arrives, effectively overwriting this test one *
+*The SignalR Serverless Hub will send the count to this session only (browser connection) and the count will be short lived until the next message arrives, effectively overwriting this test one*

 ```bash
 curl -d "userId=20FCE47617B5EBFA7706150BCB354C6B&mockSize=200000000" -X POST https://azurepetstore.com/signalr/test